exercism/c/exercises/shared/.docs/help.md

 # Help

-Make sure you have read the "Guides" section of the [C track][c-track] on the Exercism site.
+Make sure you have read the [C track-specific documentation][c-track] on the Exercism site.
 This covers the basic information on setting up the development environment expected by the exercises.

 ## Submitting Incomplete Solutions